cryptosphere/cryptosphere/README.md

 --------------------------------

 * Fork this repository on github
-* Make your changes and send me a pull request
+* Make your changes and send us a pull request
-* If I like them I'll merge them
+* If we like them we'll merge them

 License
 -------